WaitThatShouldntWork/InferGPT/README.md

 Graphs are great at this sort of task.
 They inference really fast and they carry deep context with their edges.
 Most excitingly they also:
 1. act as super-vector stores with Neo4j's cypher language, providing better perforfmance vs cosine similiary methods.
-2. Make great recommendation models - COACHGPT could even start to predict what you want to do next!
+2. Make great recommendation models - graphs could even start to predict what you want to do next!

-###TODO
+### TODO
 (Will migrate this to Issues/projects later)

 - Change neo4jvector variable in tools/vector.py to update to new graph